cIAmAShape/NGPTesting/intro-to-bash-scripting/README.md

 If you run this as a set bash script (located in `02-variables/read_input.sh`), you will notice that the system will "pause" to take your input.
 On the very first `read` command, the line will be blank since there is no prompt.
 This is normal behavior.
 In general, bash will wait **indefinitely** for user input.
 If you want to add a timeout function to change this, just add the `-t` flag.

 Just like how you can redirect *output* in bash, you can also redirect *input* with an operator.
 You can think of this as "sending" input to be read into a `read` command.
 The operator for doing this is `<`, with the syntax being `command < input`.
 Notice that the input you are sending is on the **right** and the actual command is on the **left**.
-Let's look at example `02-variables/redirect_input.sh`:
+Let's look at the example `02-variables/redirect_input.sh`:

 ```
+#!/bin/bash

+grep "Line" < file.txt  #Takes input from file.txt and greps for "Line".

+line=$( wc < file.txt )  #You can set directed input as a variable like so.
+#In this case, we are sending file.txt into command wc, which counts the size of the file.

+echo $line  #This will be explained later
 ```

+Now that you have a knack for all kinds of variables in bash, you are ready to start manipulating their values!

 ## 3. Arithmetic